September 1, 2020 – COVID dreams and conspiracies

 - 126 retails stores and services have now shuttered in downtown Seattle.

 Justice Ginsberg went for the final time to the Supreme Court, where 100 of her former law clerks met her casket on the steps.
-She lies in repose at the US Capitol today, the first woman to be accorded that honor.
+She lies in repose at the US Capitol today, reportedly the first woman to be accorded that honor.
 I spent an hour watching C-SPAN coverage.
-Two women served as pallbearers.
-It has been pouring rain here for two days but is sunny in DC today.
+Two women served among the pallbearers.

 Breonna Taylor was shot to death 170 days ago, as she slept in her apartment.
 Today the officers were acquitted.
 The country now braces for riots.
 I don a black armband and paste “BLM” to the back of my coat, and am at a loss as to what else I can do.
 There is No Justice.
 And now there will be No Peace.

 It is now after noon and this damn task paralysis persists.
 I wish I could shake this feeling of needing to prepare for the end times.
-My temp is back down to 97.1, lower back pain and really tight chest from anxiety.
-I’m getting really tired of this.
-Of all of it.
+I’m having trouble managing my anxiety.
+I’m getting really tired of all of this.